KanokphanL/PCIE_EgoHandPose/README.md

     --aria_img_dir <aria_img_dir>
 ```
 If choose to finetuning on manual data with pretrained weight on automatic data, set `pretrained_ckpt` to be the path of pretrained hand-ego-pose-potter model weight.

+For ViT backbone, download the backbone from ViTPose and convert the model format to MMPretrain format.
+Check the script `train_vit.sh` for the command to train ViT models.

 ## Inference